 Foreign handwriting can also be a challenge.
 Until about 1900, the Danish used a style known as the “German hand.”
 Pre-1800 Norwegian records are likely to be in Gothic script.

-From the August 2000 issue of Family Tree Magazine
+A version of this article appeared in the August 2000 issue of Family Tree Magazine.

 - Strategies for identifying immigrant Scandinavian ancestors, plus how to trace them back to Europe from North America

 - Methods for locating Swedish genealogy records, Norwegian genealogy records, or Danish genealogy records within your family’s town of origin